(Picture: Blogue Navios e Navegadores)

-The crew was divided by two whaling boats and a raft.
-The latter, with five men, was caught by the collapse of the ship's superstructure when a third torpedo struck the “Queen Maud”, but almost miraculously all survived not only the fall of the structures but also the suction effect caused by the sinking.
+The crew was divided into two whaling boats and a raft.
+The latter, with five men, was caught by the collapse of the ship's superstructure when a third torpedo struck the “Queen Maud”, but almost miraculously all on board survived.
 They were taken in by one of the two whalers.

 The castaways then decided to reach Freetown, even though the French Guinea was closer.
 It was during this journey that they found the Mirandella, that alerted the British warships to the their presence.
 The survivors arrived in Sierra Leone on 8 May.

-The submarine that carried out the attack was the U-38 commanded by the captain Heinrich Liebe, causing one dead among the 44 crew.
+The submarine that carried out the attack was the U-38 commanded by the captain Heinrich Liebe.
+There was one dead among the 44 crew.

 Captain: Robert John McDonald

 Owner: T. Dunlop & Sons, Glasgow